Full services resume on South Western Railway’s West of England line

 Across the Southern region of there are around 6,000 embankments built from clay.
 A 4-mile section in Tisbury is the longest of these, and as there is only a single track which is used by trains travelling in both directions, any delays caused by trains travelling slowly in one direction means that services going the opposite way must wait, and any delays will be compounded.

 During December, services in the area will be disrupted again whilst the track is renewed to improve reliability.
 The work will take place between Saturday, 10th and Sunday, 18th December, and services between Salisbury and Exeter St. David’s will be diverted via Westbury.
-Rail-replacement buses will serve Tisbury, , , and Sherborne.
+Rail-replacement buses will serve Tisbury, , Templecombe, and .

 During the closure, the track win the Gillingham area ill be replaced, improvements will be made to Gillingham and Sherborne stations. and drainage improved in the Sherborne, Templecombe, and Gillingham areas.
 Track maintenance will also be carried out in the Gillingham and Sherborne areas, and graffiti removed and litter cleared from the line at Salisbury.